-- Create a happy caring environment. - Establish boundaries of acceptable behaviour by establishing with the children a small set of

-Golden Rules (which are displayed in the classrooms).

-- Headteacher and staff to reintroduce and remind children of playground and dining room rules and draw up classroom rules. - Golden Time at the end of the week used as a reward for Good behaviour/following class rules. - The use of a calm manner by all staff when dealing with behaviour issues. - Use of verbal praise, stickers and certificates to reward good behaviour.
+- Create a happy caring environment by developing an ethos of praise, encouragement and respect for all members of the school community. - Establish boundaries of acceptable behaviour by agreeing with the children a small set of Golden Rules (which are displayed in the classrooms). - Headteacher and staff to regularly remind children of playground and dining room rules. - Golden Time at the end of the week used as a reward for hard work and good behaviour. - The use of a calm manner by all staff when dealing with behaviour issues. - Use of verbal praise, house points, stickers and certificates to reward good behaviour.